Human Resource Planning: 17 Tips for Scaling Your Business

-- Training, recruiting, and onboarding expense.
+- Training, recruiting, and onboarding expenses.
 Are training expenses as you expect, or have they become more than you bargained for?
 These costs will be closely tied to retention and hiring.

-Tracking analytic data on human resource-related issues is the only way to take the guesswork out of whether or not scaling your business will be a nightmare.
+Tracking analytic data on HR-related issues is the only way to take the guesswork out of whether or not scaling your business will be a nightmare.